The Java EE 7 Tutorial

 48.1 Overview of Web Application Security

 In the Java EE platform, web components provide the dynamic extension capabilities for a web server.
 Web components can be Java servlets or JavaServer Faces pages.
-The interaction between a web client and a web application is illustrated in Figure 48-1.

 Certain aspects of web application security can be configured when the application is installed, or deployed, to the web container.
 Annotations and/or deployment descriptors are used to relay information to the deployer about security and other aspects of the application.
 Specifying this information in annotations or in the deployment descriptor helps the deployer set up the appropriate security policy for the web application.
 Any values explicitly specified in the deployment descriptor override any values specified in annotations.